mpampuch/nextflow-notes/README.md

 This won't create a name conflict for every sample that gets processed.

-This is because nextflow creates a new directory for every task a process performs.
+This is because Nextflow creates a new directory for every task a process performs.
 So if you're trying to process 10 samples (run 10 tasks from a single process), you're going to have 10 isolated folders.

 If you only had the `path` variable defined and not the `tuple` with the `sampleId` then it may have caused an issue but the way it's defined here file conflicts won't be an issue because every sample will get it's own folder.

 ## Processing things in order / the `fair` directive

+> [!NOTE]
-**NOTE:** The nextflow team suggests using a tuple with the ID attached to the sample instead of using the `fair` directive.
+> The Nextflow team suggests using a tuple with the ID attached to the sample instead of using the `fair` directive.
 You may experience some performance hits and less parallelism using the `fair` directive.

 While channels do emit items in the order that they are received (FIFO structure), **_processes do not necessarily process items in the order that they are received_** (because of implicit parallelization and later processes ending before earlier ones).
 While this isn't an issue in most cases, it is important to know.